zoeyj3/2216_documentation/docs/format-diagrams.md

 - Adjust text alignment (**left, center, or right**).
 - Click the **color button** next to *Font Color* to modify text color.

+!!! tip "Label clarity"

+    ensure that the font size is legible and that there’s enough padding between the text and surrounding shapes.
+Keep text concise to avoid clutter.

 ![Style labels](assets/format-diagrams/style-text.gif "How to style labels")

 ### Style a connector